 Ten years ago, IT drove all major technology purchasing decisions.
 Today, with thousands of subscription-based services available, it is both impossible and unnecessary for IT to evaluate the right technology for every department’s needs.
 Nowadays, anyone can choose, purchase and implement them.

-But there are some risks to be aware of.
-For example, decentralised purchasing makes it much harder to prevent unwanted access to your company’s data as ownership is spread out across the organisation.
-In a recent study by Osterman Research 89% of the recipients said they had access to at least one subscription from their former employer.
+But there are some risks to be aware of: For example, decentralized purchasing makes it much harder to prevent unwanted access to your company’s data as ownership spread across the organization.
+In a recent study by Osterman Research, 89% of the recipients said they had access to at least one subscription from their former employer.